ecg-marktplaats/marktplaats-api-guidelines/docs/urls-and-uris.md

 ### <a name="_expand"></a> Use the `_expand` parameter for zooming

 Zooming is an optional technique that allows linked resources to be embedded.
-The embedded resources are serializes as described by [HAL](http://stateless.co/hal_specification.html).
+The embedded resources are serialized as described by [HAL](http://stateless.co/hal_specification.html).

 Example :